numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 indicator function value :math:`I` during the optimization of :math:`(n, f_\theta, \theta)` reaches a value of :math:`I^{\rm target}` or lower for the first time after :math:`t` function evaluations.

-..
-Anne: I think that we have an organization problem - this definition of problem,  function becomes now too long and should most likely be in a dedicated section where it could be expanded.

 Runlength-based Target Values